Eat Real Food

-- Condiments such as whole grain or organic mustard, organic natural ketchup and mayonnaise are fine as long as they do not contain added sugar, and are made from real ingredients (such as whole eggs in mayonnaise).
+- Condiments such as whole grain or organic mustard, organic natural ketchup, and mayonnaise are fine as long as they do not contain added sugar or too much added salt.
+These should be used in moderation.

 - Wine, beer and hard alcohol are allowed for those 21 and over.
 Please drink responsibly.
-Foodstand does not endorse underage drinking.
+Diet ID does not endorse underage drinking.

 - Natural sweeteners such as honey, 100% real maple syrup and fruit juice are allowed.
-Please use moderation.
+Please use sparingly.